flast101/padding-oracle-attack-explained/index.md

 When the block will be decrypted there will be a verification to check if the padding is good or wrong.
 If we can know when we have a bad or a good padding, e.g. the server sends back an "error padding" or "404 not found" message when the padding is wrong.
 We will call this our Oracle.

 Here, we want to write this function, a function which takes clear text in binary as input and which returns a boolean validating or invalidating the fact that this text is indeed a text with a PKCS7 padding.
-The function is exposed in the code which follows under the name **`pkcs7_padding`**.
 It determines whether the input data may or may not meet PKCS7 requirements.
+In our code, the function is named **`pkcs7_padding`**:

 ```python
 def pkcs7_padding(data):